umputun/dkll/README.md

 Logging server, agent and CLI client for dockerized infrastructure.

-- Each host runs `dkll agent` container collecting logs from all docker containers on the host.
+- each host runs `dkll agent` container collecting logs from all docker containers on the host.
-- The agent can store logs locally, or/and forward them to remote syslog server.
+- the agent can store logs locally, or/and forward them to remote syslog server.
-- Server (`dkll server`) container installed on another host, acts as syslog server and stores logs.
+- server (`dkll server`) container installed on another host, acts as syslog server and stores logs.
-- Server also provides http api to access logs.
+- server also provides http api to access logs.
-- Client (`dkll clinet`) is a binary command-line utility to read/filter/search and follow logs.
+- client (`dkll clinet`) is a binary command-line utility to read/filter/search and follow logs.

 _note: `dkll agent` can be used as a standalone container without server and client.
 In this case it will be a local collector of all logs and/or forwarder to any (external or internal) syslog server._